buggsjr0/buggsjr0/Security Regulations & Standards/GDPR.md

 | Right to data portability | Data in a usable format | Secure transfer requirements |
 | Right to object | Stop certain data processing | Affects marketing/profiling systems |
 | Right not to be profiled | No automated decisions affecting them | AI/ML systems under scrutiny |
->When investigating an incident involving personal data, understanding why the organization holds that data helps scope the breach and its GDPR impact.

 ---
 ## 72 Hour Breach Notification Rule